stoc-seattle/website/README.md

-# website
+# What is this repository
-Website for STOC Seattle
+This is the repository for website issues